rackerlabs/rackspace-how-to/content/managed-operations/managed-cloud-service-levels-faq.md

 product_url: managed-operations
 ---

-Get quick answers to common questions about Rackspace Managed Cloud service levels.
+Get quick answers to common questions about the Rackspace Managed Cloud service levels.

 #### What are the Rackspace service levels?